 Tubing Group Rates

 Minimum age/height requirement is 7 years old and 42" tall.
-A special Little Tubers area is available, weather permitting, for younger children.
+A special Little Tubers area is available, weather permitting, for younger children at $5 per person.
 A cozy warming hut is at the base of the hill with a snack bar, fireplace and restrooms.
 Or you can warm up and rest outside at the giant bonfire pit.